zero2cx/spiral-matrix/docs/SpiralMatrix.md

     - [compass](#compass) - map of each string representation to the dictionary key used to look up its corresponding tuple value
-    - [vector](#vector) - a nested dictionary structure that maps each compass-based vector to its relative-left and -right compass-bearing dictionary key
+    - [vector](#vector) - a nested dictionary structure that maps each compass-bearing to its relative-left and -right compass-bearing
   - [Public method](#public-method)
     - [.show()](#show-axes-) - print the matrix structure to the console